This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 (Note: I’ve outlined the step-by-step on how to make this recipe here, but find the full recipe, ingredients, and directions at the end of this post.)

-2. Next, using an electric hand mixer (or a stand mixer), cream the butter and powdered sugar together until it’s light and fluffy, this will take about 2-3 minutes.
-Add the vanilla and blend again until everything has combined.
+Using a hand or stand mixer, cream the butter and powdered sugar until light and fluffy, about 2 to 3 minutes.
+Add the vanilla and mix until combined.

-6. Using a tablespoon (or a medium-sized cookie scoop), scoop up the dough and roll it into a smooth ball that has no lines or cracks.
+After chilling, use a tablespoon (or a medium-sized cookie scoop) to scoop the dough and roll it into a smooth ball.

 Next, add the jam/preserves of your choice to each cookie.
-You don't want to overfill or underfill them, fill just until the jam reaches the rim of the indent.
+Don't overfill or underfill them, fill just until the jam reaches the rim of the indent.

 Allow the cookies to fully cool before serving (the jam is going to be VERY hot!).